 The U.S. Army Medical Command has established a Housing Environmental Health Response Registry to address housing health or safety concerns of current or former Army housing residents.
 The registry will allow the Army Public Health Center to provide current or former residents information on environmental health hazards, assist them in seeking medical care for any housing related illnesses or concerns, and serve as a two-way exchange of information for all potential enrollees.

 Click here for Housing Environmental Health Response Registry FAQ sheet

-*The Housing Services Office is composed of three divisions, the Housing Services Office (HSO), Unaccompanied Housing and Government Housing Oversight Office.
+*The Army Housing Office is composed of the sections, Housing Services Office (HSO), Residential Communities Initiative (RCI) and Unaccompanied Housing (UH).